musebe/clerk-vscode-snippets/README.md

 | 17. | `clerkUseUser`      | Uses the `useUser` hook to access the current user data in Next.js. |
 | 18. | `clerkProvider`     | Wraps your Next.js application with the `<ClerkProvider>` component. |

----

-This table provides a comprehensive overview of the Clerk snippets available for Next.js.
-Each snippet is designed to streamline the development process, ensuring efficient and consistent code integration.

 ## 🛠 Usage